slashingweapon/as-perod/Mosyph.md

 In the fourth year of Mosyph's reign two events cleared his path for further conquest.
 First, he was able to strike a treaty with the dragons.
 Secondly, Clonius and Rilatia offered him their respective kingdoms.
 It is hard to say which event was more astonishing.

-= Bronze Wing And Golden Crown =
+# Bronze Wing And Golden Crown

 The dragons, Fanar and Nonutu, settled in the rocky hills and canyons south of Soubous because they were sparsely populated, difficult to cross, and easy to protect.
 Most of the few inhabitants were bandits and other people who prefered to live outside any established law.
 There were also veins of precious metals sprinkeld throughout the hills.
 For two dragons looking to raise a clutch of young it was an ideal location.

 Mosyph knew of the male, Fanar, and his particular fondness for fine food.
 In the early autumn he set up a camp near the dragons' den and set his best cooks to making a feast fit for a delegation of kings.
 Besides the kitchen staff, Queen Y'syen, his best musicians, most courteous attendants, and six carefully chosen officials were the only others present.
 The king instructed his people to welcome any strangers as honored guests, no matter how unsavory their appearance might be.

-The full telling of their meeting and long association is recounted in the [[Lay of Fanar and Nonutu]], but it bears telling here in brief.
+The full telling of their meeting and long association is recounted in the [Lay of Fanar and Nonutu](Lay of Fanar and Nonutu.html), but it bears telling here in brief.
 Fanar wanted to test the audacious king on his doorstep, so he sent a poor gnomish family (complete with crying children) into the camp to see how they would be treated.
 Mosyph not only feasted them like nobility, but sent them away at dawn with food and useful gifts.
 The next night Fanar sent a dozen plagued outcasts into the camp.
 Again, the strangers were greeted as nobility.
 Mosyph and Y'syen tended to them, cured their various diseases, feasted them at their own table, and even offered to transport them safely to Soubous if they wished to become citizens.

 On the third night Fanar donned a disguise and told bandits about the rich king camped in the wilderness with no forces to protect him.
 The bandits did the predictable thing and assailed the camp.
 Before they ever stepped foot within the torchlight they became confused, blinded, and lost their weapons.
 Mosyph strode out into the darkness and slew all but one, whom he left alive to relate the tale.